tadg99/greed-kata/README.md

 ## Questions:

-These are some questions about the problem that may have changed my approach to the problem:
+These are some questions about the problem that answers to may have changed my approach:

 Will the rules ever be changed or will new rules be added?